News & INSIGHTS

 By Patrick Swift, Vice President of Wealth Planning | Wealth Advisor

-When it comes to retirement savings: Roth dollars are king, which I mentioned in my post last month about Roth conversions.
+When it comes to retirement savings: Roth dollars are king, which I mentioned in a previous blog about Roth conversions.
 I wanted to follow that up with another idea around how to boost Roth savings, despite the income limitations that exclude higher-earning individuals from contributing to a Roth IRA.

 Individuals affected by these limits may have familiarity with what is known as a “Backdoor Roth” strategy.
 With a backdoor Roth, individuals who are ineligible to contribute to Roth IRAs are still eligible to make a non-deductible contribution to a traditional IRA.
 Because the contribution to the traditional IRA is made with after-tax dollars, it makes sense to immediately convert that contribution to a Roth IRA, where they can then be re-invested and grow tax-free (rather than growing tax-deferred in the traditional IRA where the earnings would later be taxable upon withdrawal).

-The maximum contribution amount at play in the aforementioned strategy is going to be $6,000 (+ $1,000 for those age 50+), which is the contribution limit applicable to both traditional and Roth IRAs in 2021.
+The maximum contribution amount in the aforementioned strategy is going to be $6,500 (+ $1,000 for those age 50+), which is the contribution limit applicable to both traditional and Roth IRAs in 2023.

 Still with me?